1995parham-teaching/gitlab-ci/README.md

 Then we extend what we defined in `easy-ci` in our project repository.

-These projects are defined on GitLab.
+These projects are defined on GitLab as follows:

 - [Easy CI](https://gitlab.com/1995parham-teaching/easy-ci)
 - [Nostradamus](https://gitlab.com/1995parham-teaching/nostradamus)